STEAM Frequently Asked Questions

 2. Who is eligible to apply for the Kennemer STEAM Academy?

-Any 5th grader in the 2020-2021 school year that is currently attending a Duncanville ISD school or any current 5th grader in the 2020-2021 school year that lives within the Duncanville ISD boundaries.
+Any 5th grader in the current school year that is currently attending a Duncanville ISD school or any current 5th grader that lives within the Duncanville ISD boundaries.

 3. When does the application window open and close?